getodk/docs/src/briefcase-using.rst

 #.
 If exporting :doc:`encrypted-forms`, identify the location of your :ref:`PEM file <create-key>`.
 #.
 If you wish, select Start and End dates to specify a limited date range to export.
 #.
 Select the forms to export.

+   If you are selecting and exporting more than one form, you may need to individualize your export settings (export location, PEM file, start date, end date).
+   To do this,
+   click the gear icon (:guilabel:`⚙`) next to the form name.

 #.
 Click :guilabel:`Export`.